mare-fuel/esbjerg/README.md

 ## Implementation
-The data processing is implemented in an jupyter notebook (esbjerg.ipynb), using the *panadas* module.
+The data processing is implemented in an jupyter notebook (esbjerg.ipynb), using the *Panadas* module.
 The script is released under an open license on [github](https://github.com/mare-fuel/esbjerg_demand).

 ## Results